sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 ## How Transforms Work

 Transforms typically have an input(s) and output(s).
-The way the transformation happens mainly depends on the type of transform.
+The way the transformation occurs mainly depends on the type of transform.
 Refer to [Operations in IdentityNow Transforms](./operations/index.md) for more information.

 For example, a [Lower transform](./operations/lower.md) transforms any input text strings into lowercase versions as output.
-So if the input were `Foo`, the lower case output of the transform would be `foo`:
+So if the input were `Foo`, the lowercase output of the transform would be `foo`:

 ![How Transforms Work 1](./img/how_transforms_work_1.png)

 There are other types of transforms too.
-For example an [E.164 Phone transform](./operations/e164-phone.md) transforms any input phone number strings into an E.164 formatted version as output.
-So if the input were `(512) 346-2000` the output would be `+1 5123462000`:
+For example, an [E.164 Phone transform](./operations/e164-phone.md) transforms any input phone number strings into an E.164 formatted version as output.
+So if the input were `(512) 346-2000`, the output would be `+1 5123462000`:

 ![How Transforms Work 2](./img/how_transforms_work_2.png)